-It was an easy way to get our foot in the door to start making our building more efficient."
+"We could suddenly track data and understand our utility usage, which led to ways we could optimize the building.
+It was an easy way to get our foot in the door to start making our buildings more efficient."

 - Dave Dyer, Director of Asset Management, Nuveen

-It comes as no surprise then that in 2005 Nuveen added 99 High Street in Boston, MA, to its portfolio, overseeing transformative renovations inside and out, including a lobby renovation that was completed in 2019.
-The 730,210 square foot LEED Gold Certified, and 2011 BOMA Mid-Atlantic Building of the Year is situated one block from South Station and two from the harbor, with 32 floors overlooking the Rose Kennedy Greenway and Boston’s waterfront.
+It comes as no surprise then that in 2006, Nuveen added 99 High Street in Boston, MA, to its portfolio, overseeing a transformative renovation inside and out that wrapped in 2019.
+The 730,000 square foot LEED Gold Certified, BOMA Mid-Atlantic Building of the Year is situated one block from South Station and two from the harbor, with 32 floors overlooking the Rose Kennedy Greenway and Boston’s waterfront.

-Unforeseeable at the time, COVID-19 was just around the corner, and the need for smart building operations would snap into much sharper focus.
-“One of our selling points at 99 High is how inexpensive our electricity costs are per square foot,” said Russell, reflecting on the opportunity COVID-19 created to leverage smart building technology.
+Unforeseeable at the time, COVID-19 was just around the corner; an increased tenant and investor focus on ESG performance would soon snap into much sharper focus.
+“One of our selling points at 99 High is how inexpensive our electricity costs are per square foot,” said Russell, reflecting on the opportunity COVID-19 created to leverage Hatch Data’s technology.
 “Our renewed commitment to that is definitely important.”

-The team knew acquiring data through a centralizing platform that could deliver useful, timely savings recommendations would help them lower Nuveen’s operating costs and pass on savings to tenants.
-“I thought a smart building platform like Hatch Data would be a definite help to us,” said 99 High’s chief engineer Jim Zaremski with EMCOR.
+The team knew centralizing data through one platform that could also deliver useful, timely savings recommendations would help them lower Nuveen’s operating costs and pass on savings to tenants.
+“I knew a platform like Hatch Data would be a definite help to us,” said 99 High’s chief engineer Jim Zaremski with EMCOR.
 “We’d be able to see the real-time problem instead of waiting to get our bill at the end of the month to find out ‘Oh, this happened.’
 We could catch things early.”

 Straight away the Hatch Data platform allowed the 99 High team to make improvements to the building’s performance.
 “Right out of the box we were able to make some adjustments to the way the building was being run, beginning with startup schedules,” said Zaremski.